MGSimard/emerald/README.md

 ## Task List

 - [ ] Fix late font loads by preloading/prioritizing them, need to check how to handle this w/ Vite
+- [ ] Consider webp for images, sucks for users wanting to download resources so not sure about that, site is lightweight enough that it doesn't matter